What Day Did Jesus Rise From The Grave?

-Data that shows that Jesus was buried on Wednesday evening (around 6:00pm) and rose from the grave on Saturday evening (around 6:00pm) according to our present day time scale.
+Data that shows that Jesus was crucified on Wednesday (around 9:00 am) and buried on Wednesday evening (around 6:00 pm) and rose from the grave on Saturday evening (around 6:00 pm) according to our present day time scale.

 Think about it.
 Jesus was buried in the evening.
 For him to have been in the grave for 24 hours he would have to have risen in the evening.
 The same reasoning can be extended for three days.
 If he was buried in the evening then he must have risen in the evening three days later for there to be a complete three day period.